Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Cost Allocation: Using a robust tagging strategy to allocate costs back to the appropriate business units or projects.

-Cost Optimization: Continuously identifying and eliminating waste, such as idle resources or oversized instances.
+Cost Optimisation: Continuously identifying and eliminating waste, such as idle resources or oversized instances.

 Step 4: Automate Compliance and Auditing

-For many organizations, especially those in regulated industries, proving compliance is a constant challenge.
+For many organisations, especially those in regulated industries, proving compliance is a constant challenge.
 The cloud offers the opportunity to automate much of this process.
-By using specialized tools, you can continuously monitor your environment against hundreds of compliance controls (like CIS, NIST, PCI DSS, or HIPAA).
+By using specialised tools, you can continuously monitor your environment against hundreds of compliance controls (CIS, BSI C5, ISO 27001, NIS2, DORA).
 This Automated Compliance Auditing provides real-time visibility into your compliance posture and dramatically simplifies the audit process, turning a weeks-long manual effort into an on-demand report.

-After meticulous planning in the first two waves, Wave 3: Prepare for Execution – De-Risking the Migration is where the rubber meets the road.
+After meticulous planning in the first two waves, Wave 3 is where the rubber meets the road.
 This is the final stage of preparation before the full-scale migration begins.
 The primary goal of this wave is to de-risk the process by testing your assumptions, refining your methods, and ensuring your team and environment are fully prepared for the transition.

-Think of this as the final dress rehearsal.
-Wave 3: Prepare for Execution – De-Risking the Migration offers your opportunity to identify and resolve potential issues in a controlled environment, rather than in the middle of a critical production migration.
+Think of this as the final dress rehearsal: your opportunity to identify and resolve potential issues in a controlled environment, rather than in the middle of a critical production migration.
 This wave is all about building confidence and momentum.

 Step 1: Establish the Landing Zone

 The first and most critical step is to build out the Landing Zone designed in Wave 2.
 This is your secure, compliant, and production-ready cloud environment.
-It’s a pre-configured space with all the necessary accounts, networking, security policies, and identity management controls in place.
-Deploying a well-architected landing zone from the start prevents costly and complex rework later on.
-It ensures that all future workloads are deployed into an environment that is secure and governed by default, all vital for Wave 3: Prepare for Execution – De-Risking the Migration.
+It’s a pre-configured space with all the necessary accounts, networking, security policies, identity management and key management controls in place.
+Deploying a well-architected landing zone from the start — as code — prevents costly and complex rework later on.
+It ensures that all future workloads are deployed into an environment that is secure and governed by default, with BSI C5 and NIS2 controls demonstrable from day one.

 Step 2: Select and Execute a Pilot Migration